Warning: Undefined array key "tracking_id" in /var/www/vhosts/smarttechstuff.co.uk/httpdocs/affiliateCode/custom-shortcodes.php on line 57

 What is the Era HomeGuard Pro alarm?

-Like the other smart alarm systems we’ve featured previously, the HomeGuard is a smart alarm system that can be installed in any home (or business for that matter).
+As with the other smart alarm systems we’ve featured previously, such as the Yale Sync Alarm, the HomeGuard is a smart alarm system that can be installed in any home (or business for that matter).
 It works much like any other alarm system you might have had previously, with the benefits of added smart features.
 I’ll cover these in-depth with this review.

 This WiFi home automation alarm aims to stop break-ins and burglaries by detecting intruders before they enter your house.
 When it’s triggered, it will emit a loud 110db siren, as well as sending cloud-based security alerts to your phone, such as ‘Front door triggered’.